Lasseignejk/DC-Notes/BackEnd/Backend1--SetUpServer.md

 });
 ```

-- if you put a console.log instead of a response, the request will never finish.
-Infinity. every route needs a RESPONSE.
+- If you put a console.log instead of a response, the request will never finish.
+Infinity.
+Every route needs a RESPONSE.

+- Each route can have only ONE response.
+If you have more than one you'll get an error.
+You can also chain onto the response.
+`res.status(401).send("Nope")`

+## To send data to the server...
+postman --> body --> raw --> JSON